Taking action against discrimination and microaggressions

 Clarifying responsibilities according to one's role (employee, manager, HR)

-Study of workplace situations
+Review of workplace situations

 Learning communication techniques to intervene appropriately